qouteall/qouteall-blog/blog/Statistics.md

 ## Max-entropy distributions

 Recall that if we make probability distribution more "spread out" the entropy will increase.
-If there is no constraint, maximizing entropy of real-number distribution will get a distribution that's "infinitely spread out over all real numbers".
+If there is no constraint, maximizing entropy of real-number distribution will be "infinitely spread out over all real numbers" (which is not well-defined).
 But if there are constraints, maximizing entropy will give some common and important distributions:

 | Constraint                          | Max-entropy distribution     |
 | ----------------------------------- | ---------------------------- |